 Note that all the references in this document are regarding the actual usage of IPv4/IPv6, not the support of those protocols by nodes.
-For example, a device or access network may support both IPv4 and IPv6, however actually is only "natively" forwarding IPv6.
+For example, a device or access network may support both IPv4 and IPv6, however actually is only "natively" forwarding IPv6, because the link used for that communication is only natively configured for IPv6.
+IPv4 may be used as well, but it is being encapsulated or translated by means of IPv6.
+So, from this perspective, this device is attached to an IPv6-only link.